rigetti/qcs-api-client-rust/CONTRIBUTING.md

 ### `cargo check` and `clippy`

 The templates should, as much as possible, generate clean Rust code.
-That is, no warnings or errors should surface when running `cargo check` or `cargo clippy` on the generated code (or a project depending on the generated code).
+That means no warnings or errors should surface when running `cargo check` or `cargo clippy` on the generated code (or a project depending on the generated code).

 When possible, any warnings or errors should be resolved by editing the templates to generate better code.
 When that is